wp-plugins/thrivehive/readme.txt

 == Description ==

-This plugin will automatically instrument a side with ThriveHive's tracking code, insert a tracked phone number, and insert a tracked form.
+This plugin will automatically instrument a site with ThriveHive's tracking code, insert a tracked phone number, and insert a tracked form.

 == Installation ==